-- 32. The relevant lines of commerce and product markets in which to analyze the effects of PetIQ's acquisition of VIP are the wholesale markets for prescription and restricted pet parasiticides for distribution to non-veterinary retailers (the secondary distribution system for prescription and restricted OTC pet parasiticides, respectively).
-A small but significant and non-transitory increase in the wholesale price of prescription and restricted pet parasiticides by a hypothetical monopolist distributor in each of the relevant markets likely would be profitable. - 33.
+- 32. The relevant lines of commerce and product markets in which to analyze the effects of PetIQ's acquisition of VIP are the distributing and wholesaling services involved in distributing prescription and restricted pet parasiticides, which are pet medication products that do not flow through customary distribution channels.
+A small but significant and non-transitory increase in the price of these distribution services by a hypothetical monopolist distributor in each of the relevant markets likely would be profitable. - 33.
 The relevant geographic market for analyzing the effects of the acquisition is the United States.